Intermittent Fasting Side Effects (and How to Handle Them)

 How to fix it:

-• Constipation: Increase fiber intake during your eating window (25-30g daily), drink more water, and consider adding magnesium citrate (which has a mild laxative effect).
+• Constipation: Increase fiber intake during your eating window, drink more water, and consider adding magnesium citrate (which has a mild laxative effect).
+NHS guidance puts the target for adults at 30g of fiber a day.

 • Bloating: Break your fast with a moderate-sized meal rather than a feast.
 Chew slowly.
 Give your digestive system time to ramp up.